New Rules for Machu Picchu 2021

 - Visitors should take the shuttle bus from Aguas Calientes to Machu Picchu max.
 30 minutes before the start of the assigned visitation time slot.

-- As you see in the picture below, signs allow compliance with social distancing
+- As you see in the picture below, signage and floor markings allow for compliance with social distancing.

 - Wearing of a mask during your visit is compulsory.